johaehnlein/HS-Ansbach-Innovation-Management/Trend Identifier.md

 **Prompt purpose:**
-In trend management you are supposed to identfy relevant market signals, drivers and trends, that are relevant for your company, your challenge or your project.
+In trend management, you are supposed to identify relevant market signals, drivers, and trends, that are relevant to your company, your challenge, or your project.
 This prompt describes a role where the AI acts as your trend identifier.
-It will ask you for detailled information about your innovation challenge, your company and the project environment.
-It will then provide you with relevant market signals, drivers and trends and the respective sources.
+It will ask you for detailed information about your innovation challenge, your company, and the project environment.
+It will then provide you with relevant market signals, drivers and trends, and the respective sources.

 | **Attribute** | **Information**       |